HL7/davinci-deqm/source/pages/guidance.md

 ### Option 2: Collect Data operation

-In this scenario, the Payer (Aggregator) initiates a *Collect Data* operation to gather all the quality reporting data for a particular measure from the Provider.
+In this scenario, the Aggregator initiates a *Collect Data* operation to gather all the quality reporting data for a particular measure from the Provider.
 In response to the operation, the Provider will return the Measure data.
 The Measure itself defines the necessary data needed to evaluate it.
-As in the case above, discovery of what data ( e.g., resources) are required is done through the *Data Requirements* operation on a Payer's measure endpoint and the returned resources and profiles are referenced in the `MeasureReport.evaluatedResources` element.
+As in the case above, discovery of what data ( e.g., resources) are required is done through the *Data Requirements* operation on a Aggregator 's measure endpoint and the returned resources and profiles are referenced in the `MeasureReport.evaluatedResources` element.

-{% include img.html img="collect-data-steps.jpg" caption="MRP FHIR transactions" %}
+{% include img.html img="collect-data-steps.jpg" %}

 #### Collect Data Operation
+{:.no_toc}

-Payer will use the Collect Data operation to request a MeasureReport and the  supporting evidence and for evaluation of a measure.
+Aggregator will use the Collect Data operation to request a MeasureReport and the  supporting evidence and for evaluation of a measure from a Provider.

 {% include img-narrow.html img="collect-data.jpg" caption="Collect data Operation" %}